-The Nixeus EDG27S v2 is the upgraded model of the popular Nixeus EDG27S (Nixues NX-EDG27S, Nixeus NX-EDG27).
+The Nixeus EDG27S v2 is the upgraded model of the popular Nixeus EDG27S (Nixeus NX-EDG27S, Nixeus NX-EDG27).

-It’s based on the same panel, but features thinner bezels and introduces FreeSync support over HDMI (in addition to DisplayPort) as well as G-SYNC compatibility.
+It’s based on the same panel, but features thinner bezels and introduces FreeSync support over HDMI (in addition to DisplayPort).

 What makes this gaming monitor (both the old and the new versions) so well-received is, first and foremost, its affordable price for a 27″ 1440p 144Hz display with an IPS panel.

-Additionally, it has a wide 30-144Hz FreeSync range out of the box and it’s actually the only FreeSync model that supports variable overdrive.
+Additionally, it has a wide 30-144Hz FreeSync range out of the box, and it’s one of there rare FreeSync models that supports adaptive overdrive.

-Out of the box, the picture is decent, but calibrating the display is desirable as it can notably improve the image quality.
+Out of the box, the picture is nice, but calibrating the display is desirable, given that it can remarkably enhance the image quality.

 There is some moderate IPS glow which is expected from this panel technology.
-By reducing the maximum brightness a bit and introducing some ambient lighting, the IPS glow is barely noticeable while using the monitor, even in dim-lit environments.
+By decreasing the maximum brightness a bit and introducing some ambient lighting, IPS glow is barely noticeable while using the monitor, even in dim-lit environments.

 Moving on, the performance of the Nixeus EDG27S v2 display is excellent as well.
-The input lag amounts to ~6ms at 144Hz which makes for imperceptible delay.
+The input lag amounts to ~5ms at 144Hz, which makes for imperceptible delay.

-There are three response time overdrive options (low, medium, and high) to be used according to your liking and preference.
+There are four response time overdrive options (off, low, medium and high) to be used according to your liking and preference.

-If you have an NVIDIA GTX 10-series, GTX 16-series, RTX 20-series, or newer, you can also use FreeSync without any issues as the display is G-SYNC compatible.
+If you have a GTX 10-series or a newer card, you can also use FreeSync without any issues as the display is G-SYNC compatible, even though it’s not officially certified by NVIDIA.

 There aren’t any modern gaming features such as fancy RGB lighting, pre-calibrated gaming picture presets, customizable crosshairs, and similar tools, but you will find all the standard adjustments such as contrast, brightness, color temperature, gamma, audio volume, and input source selection.